catfzl/Test-Documentation/Test-Strategy/README.md

 #### 4.4.3 Artifacts
 **Created:**
-* *Final Testing Summary:* Created by the QA Engineer at the conclusion of the testing phase.
+* *[Final Testing Summary Report](Final-Test-Summary-Report):* Created by the QA Engineer at the conclusion of the testing phase.
 This document summarizes testing activities, key findings, defect resolution, test coverage, and the overall readiness of the feature for deployment.

 **Updated:**
 * *[Test Plan](Test-Plan):* Updated as necessary to reflect changes in scope or testing progress.